clausehound/clausehound-blog/content/blog/as-a-sole-director-of-a-corporation-should-i-be-concerned-about-making-decisions-that-i-may-personally-benefit-from/index.md

 If a sole director needs to make a decision regarding their own employment contract, is there a conflict of interest?

-### Can an executive “slip” a tough decision through?
+### Can An Executive “Slip” a Tough Decision Through?

 If there is an active board, that’s tough to do, and not recommended.
 The company may sue to have the contract unwound and the funds returned.